ncalexander89/Chess/README.md

 Now its getting to the more complicated game rules it may be worth while to writes tests as opposed to doing the moves yourself

+23rd Sep    OK
+Queen tries to move to position that puts own king in check, not allowed, queen moves to position that blocks check, orignal move is not cleared

+Queen cant capture piece and put opposite king in check
+- check uses piece positions to check collision